lybird300/lybird300.github.io/_posts/2015-04-03-coalescent2.md

 title: "Coalescent Theory (2) -- population events"
 date: 2015-04-03
 ---

-The number of genes required in the Wright-Fisher model for it to behave like a real population (under aforementioned assumptions) is called the <b>effective population size</b> (Ne) of that population.

 <h2>Variable population size</h2>
 Now we will relax the WF (Wright-Fisher) model assumption that population size is constant.
 Real populations vary in size over time.
 From a modeling perspective, the changes can be deterministic (i.e., we know exactly what they are) or stochastic (there are additional random deviations caused by environmental or other factors).
 Here we assume the changes are deterministic without random deviations.
 Given a constant population size (N), the probability that two genes find a common ancestor (also the probability that lineages coalesce by 1) remains as p = 1/2N (see above).
 Given a changeable N, N(t), this probability is also changing, p(t) = 1/2N(t).
 That means lineages coalesce more quickly (as we go back in time) when the population is smaller.
 One way to take the <b>variable coalescent rate</b> into account is to generate genealogies following the constant size coalescent process and then to stretch or compress local time p(t) by comparing it with p(0).
 For example, if p(t) is smaller than p(0) by a factor of two, then local time N(t) should be stretched by a factor of two to accommodate this change.